school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

 ## Material

-You can follow the `Nibabel.py` along the presentation.
+You can follow the `Nibabel.py` notebook along with the presentation.

-The time stamps of this video is as followed.
+The time stamps of this video are as follows.
 You need to watch all the basic content to complete the excercise.
 You can skip the optional sections.

  - 0:00 Introduction
- - 0:44 Brief introduction of NiBabel / some Neurohackademy related business
+ - 0:44 Brief introduction to NiBabel / some Neurohackademy related business
  - 2:01 Start of the talk
  - 3:01 Installation of NiBabel
  - 6:01 Learning objective of the original presentation